redplanetlabs/specter/README.md

 [[1 :a :b] (1 2 :a :b) [:c :a :b]]
 ```

-`END` is a wrapper around `srange-dynamic`, which takes in functions that return the start index and end index given the structure.
+`END` is a wrapper around `srange-dynamic`, which takes in functions that return the start index and end index given the structure. `END` selects the empty subsequence immediately after the last element.

 `walker` is another useful selector that walks the data structure until a predicate is matched.
 Here's how to get all the numbers out of a map: